 Decorating with artificial indoor Plants and Flowers

 Some might consider it cheating and actually it is… But today’s production techniques are so incredibly good it is sometimes hard to tell the real plant from the fake.
 Where you really want a plant, and there’s no chance a real one would survive because of lack of light or similar, a fake plant is perfectly appropriate.
-Indeed, as some fake plants and flowers are fantastically beautiful and worthy of display in their own right.
+Here to arrange indoor plants stylishly is easier as there’s no need to consider light and heating.
+And actually, many fake plants and flowers are fantastically beautiful and worthy of display in their own right.

 Amongst them, fake peonies – they come in many sizes and shapes and colours.
 And in different levels of quality, too.
 But a very well made fake peony is a small work of art and costs around $20 or £16-£20.
 There are some excellent boutiques priding themselves on selling fake plants that look almost better than the real thing.
 And as the peony season is very short, and the real flower only last two weeks maximum before it crumbles, there is a big argument for having fakes on show.